krakenjs/meddleware/README.md

 #### Express App Events
-Along with registration, consumers can be notified of registration events. **NOTE: These events are *only* triggered for the middleware that is registered via `meddleware`.** All middleware event receive the following eventargs object:
+Along with registration, consumers can be notified of registration events. **NOTE: These events are *only* triggered for the middleware that is registered via `meddleware`.** All middleware events receive the following eventargs object:
 ```javascript
 {
    app: [object Object], // express app